Yang An (Former Qin)

 Yang An (died c.
-378) was a military general of Former Qin and possibly a prince of Chouchi.
+378) was a Di military general of Former Qin and possibly a prince of Chouchi.
 He was mostly active in Qin's conquest of western China, helping Fu Jian in conquering Chouchi, Yizhou and Liangzhou.
 Although not as grand as his contemporaries, Deng Qiang and Zhang Ci, the Spring and Autumn Annals of the Sixteen Kingdoms classed him as an important general of Qin whose merits were comparable to the two.

 Early life

 Yang An's background is one of contradiction and uncertainty.
-Prior to his first military act serving Former Qin in 366, there was a crisis in Chouchi back in 356 involving a prince who fled to Qin whose name was also Yang An.
-If it is to believe that they for the same people, Yang An was a prince of the Di state Chouchi whose father, Yang Guo (楊國) was its Duke.
-Yang Guo came to power in 355, after his father Yang Chu (楊初) was killed by his uncle Yang Songnu (楊宋奴).
-Yang Guo avenged his father and claimed his title of duke.
-The Jin dynasty Grand Marshal, Huan Wen, petitioned him to be given appointments while Yang An was appointed as Administrator of Wudu.
-Just a year into his reign, Yang Guo would be assassinated by his nephew Yang Jun (楊俊), who usurped his position and caused Yang An to flee to Qin.
+Prior to his first military act serving Former Qin in 366, there was a crisis in Chouchi back in 356 involving a prince also named Yang An.
+This Yang An was the son of the duke, Yang Guo, who came to power in 355.
+The Grand Marshal of the Eastern Jin, Huan Wen, petitioned to his court to grant Yang Guo offices while appointing Yang An the Administrator of Wudu.
+Just a year into his reign, Yang Guo was assassinated by his nephew Yang Jun, who usurped his position.

-The Book of Song shows that Yang Jun remained Duke until his death in 360 and was succeeded by his son Yang Shi (楊世).
-There was an attempt to call back Yang An to the state by Yang Jun but what became of this was not known.
-However, the Book of Wei provides a different account, as it states that Yang An actually killed Yang Jun right after his father's assassination in 356.
-Yang An then took the throne and also died in 360.
-He was succeeded by Yang Shi, who this time appears to be An's son, not Jun's.
+The Book of Wei states that Yang Jun was immediately killed by Yang An, who ascended the throne before dying in 360.
+He was succeeded by his son, Yang Shi.
+However, the Book of Song provides that Yang An fled to the Former Qin after the assassination, while Yang Jun remained on the throne until his death in 360, succeeded by Yang Shi, who in this account, was his own son.